princelab/metriculator/README.md

 ### Configuring the Thermo Scientific Xcalibur hook

 Once you have installed Metriculator as a data acquisition utility on a computer which performs data acquisition, we can configure it to automatically archive your files, and kick off other downstream analysis (metric generation, and other hooks like discussed in the section, [Custom Integrators](#custom-integrators).
+The hook script is called ruby_caller.bat and can be found in the root directory.
+Call it from the method to be called after run acquisition box in Xcalibur run configuration and it will go to work when your run is completed.

 ###Installing The Metric Tracker Manually